mickymacirl/CI-P2-Fruit/README.md

 ## Version Control

 Both Visual Studio code editor and GitPod were used to create this site and then pushed to the GitHub remote repository named ‘CI-P2-Fruit’.

 The following commands were used to push code to the remote repository:

-*git add .* was used to stage all files for commit changes *git commit -m “commit message”* was used to add the changes to the local repository for upload during a push *git push* was used to push all local changes to the remote repository on GitHub.
+*git add .* was used to stage all files for commit changes.

+*git commit -m “commit message”* was used to add the changes to the local repository for upload during a push.

+*git push* was used to push all local changes to the remote repository on GitHub.

 ## Deployment to GitHub Pages